tomas-nekut/blink-of-an-eye/README.md

 The image-processing server transfers a movement from a video to an arbitrary image of a face.
 This results in an animated face mimicking the same facial expression as the actor did in the source video.
 This transformation is restricted only to Miloš Zeman's face.

 At first, motion vectors have to be extracted from the source video.
 This is done using [MediaPipe Face Mesh](https://google.github.io/mediapipe/solutions/face_mesh), an open-source machine learning framework by Google.
 It is capable of estimating the positions of 468 facial points in the 3D space given a photo of a face.
-The position of these landmarks is compared between video frames and vectors representing the motion of each of them are computed.
+Positions of these landmarks are compared between video frames and vectors representing the motion of each of them are computed.
 Since it is not possible to transfer any motion from one face to another if these faces are not properly aligned, each of the 468 vectors has to be rotated, scaled, and translated to a common normalized front-facing pose.
 This procedure has to be done only once and results in a list of 468 vectors for each video frame.

 Animation of a new face works as follows: